You can now review and comment on this draft guideline.

 5. Economic model

-The Developer has produced an economic model to support the guideline on Community Engagement: improving health and reducing health.
-To receive an executable version of this model, please submit a request to OutdoorAirPollution@nice.org.uk, with a signed copy of the confidentiality acknowledgement and undertaking form.
+The Developer has produced an economic model to support the guideline on Lyme disease.
+To receive an executable version of this model, please submit a request to Lymedisease@nice.org.uk, with a signed copy of the confidentiality acknowledgement and undertaking form.

 We will then send you a link to an executable version of the economic model by email.
-The deadline for returning your comments is the same as for the guideline consultation: 5pm, 25/01/2017
+The deadline for returning your comments is the same as for the guideline consultation: 5pm on 6 November 2017.

-- Economic models and their contents are confidential and are protected by intellectual property rights, which are owned by the Developer.
+- Economic models and their contents are confidential and are protected by intellectual property rights.
 They can only be used to inform your understanding of the guideline.
 They should not be used to inform the development of other economic models, and should not be re-run except to test reliability.

 As set out on the confidentiality form: